-The Andrew Seager Archive of the Built Environment, a Division of University Libraries, located in the Estopinal College of Architecture and Planning, is a unique resource dedicated to preserving the history of Indiana's built environment.
+The Andrew Seager Archives of the Built Environment, a Division of University Libraries, located in the Estopinal College of Architecture and Planning, is a unique resource dedicated to preserving the history of Indiana's built environment.
 Our collections contain over 130,000 original architectural drawings, landscape plans, blueprints, photographs, models, and building remnants that tell the stories of Indiana’s buildings, sites, and structures.
 Our collections are open for research to Ball State University students, faculty, staff, and the general public.

-- The Andrew Seager Archive of the Built Environment is open by appointment only Monday to Friday from 8:00 a.m. to 5:00 p.m. to the general public (including Ball State University students, staff, faculty, and emeriti).
+- The Andrew Seager Archives of the Built Environment is open by appointment only Monday to Friday from 8:00 a.m. to 5:00 p.m. to the general public (including Ball State University students, staff, faculty, and emeriti).
 Research visits should be scheduled 24 to 48 hours in advance.

 - Reading room/public space capacity has been reduced in accordance with physical distancing best practices.

 - A mask must be worn during visits to the Libraries.